Glenurquhart Shinty Club: History

-Players of Note
+Players of note

-Former Inverness Caledonian Thistle, Ross County and Motherwell goalkeeper Michael Fraser currently plays for the club, after having retired from professional football.
+Former Inverness Caledonian Thistle, Ross County and Motherwell goalkeeper Michael Fraser played for the club after having retired from professional football.

 Midfielder Eddie Tembo was the first black person to play for Scotland at full international level, coming on as a substitute in the combined rules international with Ireland in 2008.
 He was joined by John Barr in 2009.
 Another player who has gained international recognition and holds a record number of under-21 caps is present goalkeeper, Stuart MacKintosh.
 Andrew Corrigan and David Smart have also been capped by Scotland in the cross code series.

-January 2009 saw the club afflicted by tragedy with the death of shinty historian Professor Peter English, who was intrinsically linked with the club as a player and an official.
+January 2009 saw the death of shinty historian Professor Peter English, who was intrinsically linked with the club as a player and an official.

 Shinty journalist Fraser MacKenzie played for the club and writes the Glen-based "Keeping Out Of The D" blog.
 The club also signed former Scotland and Lochcarron manager, Fraser MacKenzie in 2011.

-There is also an under 14 team and under 17 team at the moment.